angarsky/diveintopython/learn/regex.md

 - **Simplified Syntax:** Python's [re](https://docs.python.org/3/library/re.html) module simplifies the implementation of regex.
 - **Pattern Matching Power:** Enables matching complex patterns that would be challenging to find with traditional methods.

-## What is regex in Python

-Regex, short for Regular Expressions, is a powerful tool in Python for searching, matching, and manipulating text patterns.
-The Python regex library, known as `re`, provides a rich set of functions that allow you to implement sophisticated text processing tasks with ease.
-By using regex in Python, you can perform highly efficient text searches, replacements, and more.
-To access these functionalities, you first need to `import regex` module in your Python script.

-### Usage of Regular Expressions in Python
+## Usage of Regular Expressions in Python

 Regular expressions can be employed in a myriad of scenarios ranging from simple string matching to complex text parsing tasks such as: